ctaverna/ctaverna.github.io/docs/_posts/2024-01-29-3-questions-to-amazon-q.md

 This answer is pretty good.
 Of course, it's just a starting point and it's necessary to deepen into many details.
-But in my opinion, this is absolutely a good answer: it explores the problem of ingesting the votes, where to store the data and how to read the data at high frequency.
+But in my opinion, this is absolutely a good answer: it explores the problem of ingesting the votes, where to store the data, and how to read the data at high frequency.
 Amazon Q does not mention any computing service, but probably this is not a crucial point at this level of design.

 Let's check what other competitors can do.